heliumdatacommons/PIVOT/README.md

 ```

+Note that the private IP address of the leader Mesos master needs to be
+specified as a part of the arguments (`<master-private-ip-addr>`)
+in the request.

+Besides, as the web server needs to interact with the
+database, the internal FQDN of the database needs to be specified.
+The
+internal FQDN is formatted as
+`<service-name>-<group-name>.marathon.containerip.dcos.thisdcos.directory`.
+For example, if the service is named as `/foo/bar`, its FQDN is
+`foo-bar.marathon.containerip.dcos.thisdcos.directory`.

-With curl, the deployment command is as below (assuming the request body
+With curl, a typical deployment command is as below
-is saved to a file named `pivot.json`):
+(assuming the request body is saved to a file named `pivot.json`):

 ```shell
 curl -X PUT \